Wolfy76700/Wolfy76700.github.io/rules.md

 ## Game-specific rules

-### Breakers Revenge

-- The tournament is played in a Best of 3 format
-- **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a Best of 5 format
-- All characters except Bai-Hu are allowed
-- You can switch characters if you lost the previous game, however the winner cannot switch characters

-### Fighting EX Layer: Another Dash

-- The tournament is played in a Best of 3 format
-- **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a Best of 5 format
-- All characters are allowed
-- You can switch characters if you lost the previous game, however the winner cannot switch characters

 ### ARMS

 In this ruleset, the highest seeded player is referred to as Player 1 and his opponent as Player 2